 - Pack Rides: Pack Rides provides on-demand rides to and from University locations during evening hours throughout the academic year.
 Visit the Pack Rides website for more information or to schedule a ride.

 - PACKTransit: PACKLine is a shuttle service that provides access throughout campus, traveling in a continuous loop during the spring and fall semesters.
 Visit the PACKLine page for more information on stops and operation.

 Police Services may provide court case information to parties involved in an event.
 A request must be filed so that the case may be reviewed and approved for dissemination.
 Please submit your request online using the form below or fill out a printed request and return to the front office.

-University Police Services may be requested to perform security tasks for events on campus.
+The University Police Department may be requested to perform security tasks for events on campus.
 Requests should be sent by email to Deputy Chief Josh Reynolds.

-University Police Services offers fingerprinting by appointment at the main station on the University of Nevada, Reno campus and the police sub-station at TMCC.
-Appointments are required at the TMCC sub-station.
+The University Police Department offers fingerprinting by appointment at the main station on the University of Nevada, Reno campus.
 This service is also offered to the public.
 To schedule an appointment for fingerprinting, please use the link below or call our front office at (775) 784-4013.